prabhakaran-hacker/hello-world/README.md

-print ("this is an example program" )
+this is an example program